 Revised New General Catalogue and Index Catalogue

-Dr. Wolfgang Steinicke, FRAS
+Dr Wolfgang Steinicke, FRAS

 To my wife Gisela

-Pot of all NGC and IC objects (equatorial system).
+Plot of all NGC and IC objects (equatorial system).
 The "clusters" seen are partly due to selection effects (see text)

-Preface to the new version
+Preface to the current version

 Wolfgang Steinicke, Umkirch